codygunton/zksync-os/zkvm-integration-guide.md

 ## 2. Extend ISA

 To follow the existing pattern, your ZKVM must support RV32IM plus `csrrw` instructions for host-guest communication.
-No other privileged instrution is needed
+No other instruction from the privileged architecture is needed.

 Aside from its dependency on Airbenders riscv_common crate, ZKsyncOS uses the `csrrw` instruction in exactly the following places, none of which is essential:
   1. cycle_marker/src/lib.rs (2 uses of 0x7ff)